Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Conclusion

 \section{Conclusion}

+We found interrelations between the phenomena of local indistinguishability and unextendibility of entangled bases of quantum states of bipartite and multipartite physical systems.
+Among the results obtained in the bipartite case, was one where we proved that the cardinality of a two-qubit unextendible entangled basis is always restricted to three, and that such bases are not distinguishable even by separable measurements, which is known to be a larger class of quantum operations than local quantum operations and classical communication.
+As an application of the results, we identified a method to generate ensembles of two orthogonal mixed states that are locally indistinguishable.
+Two orthogonal pure states were known to be always locally distinguishable.
+We point to quantum information sharing protocols where such ensembles can be potentially useful.

-We have studied unextendibility for different types of entangled bases.
-We have considered both bipartite and multipartite systems.
-Apart from new constructions, we have explored several interesting properties of those bases.
-For example, we have explored their local (in)distinguishability properties.
-For a few bipartite bases, we have discussed the notions of uncompletability and strong uncompletability.
-For the multipartite bases, we have introduced the notion of unextendibility across every bipartition within UEBs.
-We have also identified a class of UEBs which lead to a class of nonlocal operations, local implementation of which require entangled resource states from a higher-dimensional Hilbert space.
+In the case of multipartite bases of quantum states, we have introduced the notion of unextendibility across every bipartition within unextendible entangled bases.
+We have identified a class of unextendible entangled bases which lead to a class of nonlocal operations, local implementation of which require entangled resource states from a higher-dimensional Hilbert space.

 \begin{widetext}